onionhub/TIP/Relative Edge Concept.md

 The rest of the regions count as flat regions; those regions with low gradient values.

 ## Relative**
-The edge are relative in spatial domain from different frequency bands aspects.
+The Relative* strong regions are relative in spatial domain from different frequency bands aspects.
 Relative* strong regions are relative in respect to the frequency band we study image if we consider two constraints:
 1) All methods' mathematics and the way of their implementation are invariant.
 For example, finite difference methods should chose the same spatial step (same pattern of Euclidean distance between mesh points in all derived signals of a given filter) when they are used to approximate nth-order derivatives in image processing, like first-order backward difference for computing the edges.
 2) Delat function is absolute feature.
 In other words, u=0 does not count as signal or image, and any feature occupies some space in spatial domain in order to be able to seperate it into different regions from mathematical perspective.

 - Relative** strong regions
+These regions

 - Relative** flat regions